NaimAyat/UCLA_CS118/Reading2.md

 ### 4.4 The Internet Protocol (IP): Forwarding and Addressing in the Internet
 #### 4.4.1 Datagram Format
 * [IPv4 datagram format (network-layer packet)](https://electronicspost.com/wp-content/uploads/2016/05/4.13.png)
+#### 4.4.2 IPv4 Addressing
+* IP addresses are typically written in so-called dotted-decimal notation, in which each byte of the address is written in its decimal form and is separated by a period (dot) from other bytes in the address
+* Example: in the IP address 193.32.216.9, the 193 is the decimal equivalent of the first 8 bits of the address; the 32 is the decimal equivalent of the second 8 bits of the address, and so on.
+Thus, the address 193.32.216.9 in binary notation is 11000001 00100000 11011000 0000100
+* In IP terms, this network interconnecting three host interfaces and one router interface forms a subnet [RFC 950].
+(A subnet is also called an IP network or simply a network in the Internet literature.)
+IP addressing assigns an address to this subnet: 223.1.1.0/24, where the /24 notation, sometimes known as a subnet mask, indicates that the leftmost 24 bits of the 32-bit quantity define the subnet address.
+The subnet 223.1.1.0/24 thus consists of the three host interfaces (223.1.1.1, 223.1.1.2, and 223.1.1.3) and one router interface (223.1.1.4).
+Any additional hosts attached to the 223.1.1.0/24 subnet would be required to have an address of the form 223.1.1.xxx.
+* The Internet’s address assignment strategy is known as Classless Interdomain Routing (CIDR—pronounced cider) [RFC 4632].
+CIDR generalizes the notion of subnet addressing.
+As with subnet addressing, the 32-bit IP address is divided into two parts and again has the dotted-decimal form a.b.c.d/x, where x indicates the number of bits in the first part of the address.
+* The x most significant bits of an addres of the form a.b.c.d/x constitute the network portion of the IP address, and are often referred to as the prefix (or network prefix) of the address.
+An organization is typically assigned a block of contiguous addresses, that is, a range of addresses with a common prefix
+* The remaining 32-x bits of an address can be thought of as distinguishing among the devices within the organization, all of which have the same network prefix
+  * These are the bits that will be considered when forwarding packets at routers within the organization.
+These lower-order bits may (or may not) have an additional subnetting structure
+*